 What it means

-Answer engine optimization (AEO) is the practice of becoming the brand that AI answer surfaces — ChatGPT search, Perplexity, Google AI Overviews, Claude, Gemini, Bing Copilot — cite, summarise, and recommend when buyers ask category, comparison, or vendor-shortlist questions.
-AEO and GEO (generative engine optimization) are the same operating discipline under two different acronyms.
-We treat them as interchangeable and default to GEO.
+Answer engine optimization (AEO) is the practice of becoming the brand that AI answer surfaces, ChatGPT search, Perplexity, Google AI Overviews, Claude, Gemini, Bing Copilot, cite, summarise, and recommend when buyers ask category, comparison, or vendor-shortlist questions.
+AEO and GEO (generative engine optimization) are the same practice under two different acronyms.
+Run one program, one backlog, one weekly citation report, and pick GEO as the label so stakeholders stop debating taxonomy.

 Same goal as GEO